Insider Weekly 2025 Best Children's Martial Arts School Award

 Preteens are capable of deeper understanding and reflection.
 They can handle more intensive physical training and begin to grasp the philosophy behind martial arts.
 This age group benefits greatly from martial arts training that emphasizes goal-setting, resilience, and leadership.

-Our classes for this group focus on refining technique, sparring with safety and control, and character development lessons.
+Our leadership program for ages 10 to 12 focuses on refining technique, sparring with safety and control, and character development lessons.
 Children learn how to set personal goals, such as progressing through belt ranks, which teaches delayed gratification and persistence.

 Psychologically, children entering adolescence often face challenges with self-doubt and peer pressure.
 Martial arts offers a structured outlet for self-expression, stress relief, and positive self-discipline.
 It builds inner strength that can help navigate the complexities of this life stage.